creativeslice/goldenegg-public/README.md

 # Golden Egg WordPress Starter Theme

 A responsive WordPress starter theme created by Creative Slice that uses Gulp to compile SCSS &amp; JS.
-This theme is component-based and organizes the SCSS, JS, &amp; PHP that define a component all in the same directory within the components directory.
+This theme is block-based and organizes the the SCSS, JS, &amp; PHP that define a block all in the same directory within the blocks directory.

 More at: [https://goldenegg.dev](https://goldenegg.dev)

 ## Changelog

+**3.0.0 - 2021-06-21**
+1. Converted to Gutenberg!

 **2.1.0 - 2021-01-23**